mrSamDev/landing-and-blog/src/content/blog/use-sync-external-store.md

 4. **Concurrent Mode Ready:** Built specifically to work with React's upcoming features, future-proofing our codebase.

 5. **Server-Side Rendering Support:** With the optional server snapshot parameter, we could properly handle SSR, which our previous implementation couldn't do.

-In one performance test comparing the two approaches on our dashboard with 50+ components, the `useSyncExternalStore` implementation reduced total render time by 27% and eliminated all instances of tearing that were previously visible to users.

 ## Real-World Examples From My Projects